SomeKittens/worksample/README.md

 This'll start up all the machinery & open your browser to the home page.
 Pick your company to see the work sample.
 There's a bunch of ES6 stuff in here, so better use Chrome.

-I'll try to get things up and running on github-pages, but no promises*.
+I'll try to get things up and running on github pages, but no promises*.

 There's a symlink that git might "forget" so if you don't succeed the first time, cd into `common` and run: